khoih-prog/ESP32_PWM/README.md

 ---

-Now with these new `16 ISR-based PWM-channels` (while consuming only **1 hardware timer**), the maximum interval is practically unlimited (limited only by unsigned long miliseconds).
+Now with these new `16 ISR-based PWM-channels` (while consuming only **1 hardware timer**), the maximum interval is practically unlimited (limited only by unsigned long milliseconds).
 The accuracy is nearly perfect compared to software PWM-channels.
 The most important feature is they're ISR-based PWM-channels Therefore, their executions are not blocked by bad-behaving functions / tasks.
 This important feature is absolutely necessary for mission-critical tasks.

 The [**ISR_16_PWMs_Array_Complex**](examples/ISR_16_PWMs_Array_Complex) example will demonstrate the nearly perfect accuracy compared to software-based PWM-channels by printing the actual elapsed `microsecs / millisecs` of each type of PWM-channels.